 It turns out that play has a few benefits.
 Sergio Pellis, a neuroscientist at the University of Lethbridge in Alberta, Canada, who has been researching rats - one of the most playful animals on earth - since the 1990s, discovered that engaging in unsupervised free-play affects the prefrontal cortex of the brain.
-The prefrontal cortex of the brain has been linked to planning complex cognitive behavior, personality expression, decision making, and moderating social behavior.
-Pellis's study he found that "the rats raised in a play-deprived environment . . . had a more immature pattern of neuronal connections in the medial prefrontal cortex" (Henig).
+The brain'sprefrontal cortex has been linked to planning complex cognitive behavior, personality expression, decision-making, and moderating social behavior.
+Pellis's study found that "the rats raised in a play-deprived environment . . . had a more immature pattern of neuronal connections in the medial prefrontal cortex" (Henig).
 But what exactly does this mean?
 Pellis concluded that play-deprived brains "will be less able to make subtle adjustments to the social world" (Henig).
-In essence, the more an animal plays, the more the brain grows (Sharpe).
+Essentially, the more an animal plays, the brain grows (Sharpe).

-In addition to affecting the mental capacity of the brain, play affects the emotional development, and this may have the most significant impact on the quality of life of your cat.
+In addition to affecting the brain's mental capacity, play affects emotional development, which may have the most significant impact on the quality of life of your cat.
 When animals play, they are often engaging in hunt-like behaviors.
 Prey species will often enjoy being chased.
 Predators want to be the ones doing the chasing.
 Cats - who are both predators and prey - engage happily in either role.
 This rough play will have moments of stress.
 As humans overseeing these kittens engage in stressful play, it is counterproductive to interrupt it.
-Since its brain is developing, "when a baby animal experiences stress, its brain changes so that it’s subsequently less sensitive to stress hormones" (Sharpe).
+Since its brain is developing, "when a baby animal experiences stress, its brain changes so that it's subsequently less sensitive to stress hormones" (Sharpe).
 Through the engagement of rough play, the kittens "prime or fine-tune their own stress response" (Sharpe).
-This will enable the kitten to endure a higher level of stress as an adult without it negatively affecting the cat.
+This will enable the kitten to endure a higher level of stress as an adult without negatively affecting the cat.
 A cat that doesn't have these opportunities to play roughly grows into a more sensitive, emotionally fragile adult.

-The more restricted the environment, the fewer opportunities there are to engage in the free play that is necessary for intellectual, social, and emotional development.
-Unfortunately, most behavioral disorders don't surface until the cat is around a year old, so you won't really see the results of an improper beginning until your cat is an adult.
-Make sure your future family member has the best possible start in life by growing up in a home with places to climb, buddies to rough house with, and fun to be had around every corner.
+The more restricted the environment, the fewer opportunities to engage in the free play necessary for intellectual, social, and emotional development.
+Unfortunately, most behavioral disorders don't surface until the cat is around a year old, so you won't see the results of an improper beginning until your cat is an adult.
+Make sure your future family member has the best possible start by growing up in a home with places to climb, buddies to rough house with, and fun to be had around every corner.

-For more information on exactly what your kitten is learning within the first 12-14 weeks, please read our article on Why it is it is Best for Kittens to stay With Mom in a Home Environment for 12-14 weeks.
+For more information on what your kitten is learning within the first 12-14 weeks, please read our article on Why Kittens should stay With their Mom in a Home Environment for 12-14 weeks.

 Flanagan, Ruth.
 "Scientists Work on Learning Why Many Animals are Beasts of Play: NORTH SPORTS FINAL, CN Edition]."
 Chicago Tribune (pre-1997 Fulltext), Nov 15, 1991, pp. 1.
 ProQuest, https://search.proquest.com/docview/283203253?accountid=176169.